gylee17/Multi-Agent-Customer-Service-System-w-A2A-and-MCP/README.md

 ├── requirements.txt
 └── README.md

-yaml
-Copy code

 ---

-# Requirements
+# 🔧 Requirements

 This project uses **Python standard library only**, so the requirements.txt states:

-No external dependencies required; project uses Python standard library only. yaml
+No external dependencies required; project uses Python standard library only.
-Copy code

-This satisfies the requirement for a clear dependency list.

 ---

-# Setup Instructions
+# 🛠 Setup Instructions

 Follow these steps exactly to run the system.